 ½ cup raisins

 Preheat the oven to 375 degrees.
-Coat an 8-inch square baking dish or 9-inch deep dish pie plate with cooking spray.
+Brush an 8-inch square baking dish or 9-inch deep dish pie plate with oil.

 In a small bowl, mix together ½ cup of the walnuts, ¼ teaspoon of cinnamon and the brown sugar.

 In a medium bowl stir together the oats, the remaining ¼ cup of walnuts, baking powder, the remaining ¾ teaspoon of the cinnamon and the salt.
 In another bowl whisk together the milk, maple syrup, egg, oil and vanilla.
 Pour the liquid ingredients over the oat mixture and stir to combine.
 Stir in the apple and raisins.